Interior hero background

 No, you must align with a CTC.
 The CTC will serve as your connection to the AHA and will supply you with information and access to course completion and participation cards.
 In addition, the CTC will keep all your records such as course rosters, instructor monitoring forms, etc. The CTC will also issue your instructor number.

-No, you nee to align with only one CTC (though you have more than one if you teach more than one discipline).
+Yes, you can, though you must choose one of them as your primary alignment.
 If you lead teach for different organizations that are each aligned with different CTCs, it is your responsibility to make sure your course records reach the proper CTC.

 If you are an assistant in a class, the AHA recommends you keep a copy of the class roster for your records, but only the lead instructor is required to submit the roster to his or her primary CTC.
 Your CTC may request a copy of this roster if you have not served as lead instructor for at least two classes per year and they need proof you have taught in at least the required number of classes.

 All materials can be ordered from one of four national distributors.
 Their names and numbers are on the back of every ECC book.
-Course participation and completion cards can only be obtained by CTCs and should be distributed after the class roster has been turned in if at all possible.
+The most common option is the AHA ShopCPR webpage.
+Course participation and completion cards can only be obtained by CTCs and should be distributed after the class roster has been turned in.

 In addition to serving as your primary administrative connection to the AHA, the CTC is responsible for quality assurance and supporting chain of survival activities.
 Your CTC may ask you to help with a mass CPR training, and you may, by sharing your course schedules, find the CTC can help you market your services.